wp-plugins/db-toolkit/readme.txt

 == Changelog ==

-= 0.1.7 =
+= 0.1.7a =
+Fixed a bug the prevented the selection of FieldTypes on fields with an underscore (_) Fixed a bug the caused entries not to be displayed if a field name has a hyphen (-) = 0.1.7 =
 Fixed a bug with the auto id
 added a link to the tutorials and documentation website